opnfv/yardstick/docs/testing/developer/devguide/devguide_nsb_prox.rst

 *NSB Prox works on Baremetal but not in Openstack.
 How do I resolve this?*
 --------------------------------------------------------------------------

 NSB Prox on Baremetal is a lot more forgiving than NSB Prox on Openstack.
 A badly formed packed may still work with PROX on Baremetal.
 However on Openstack the packet must be correct and all fields of the header correct.
-Eg A packet with an invalid Protocol ID would still work in Baremetal but this packet would be rejected by openstack.
+E.g. A packet with an invalid Protocol ID would still work in Baremetal but this packet would be rejected by openstack.

 *Solution*

  1. Check the validity of the packet.
  2. Use a known good packet in your test
  3. If using ``Random`` fields in the traffic generator, disable them and retry.

 *How do I debug NSB Prox on Openstack?*